Menu

 • Stage 4

-In the earlier stages, mesothelioma is considered less advanced and patients may be eligible for more aggressive treatment options, such as invasive surgery.
+In the earlier stages, mesothelioma is considered less advanced and patients may be eligible for more aggressive treatment options, such as surgery.
 Later stages may signify mesothelioma cells have spread to distant parts of the body, which may limit a patient’s treatment options.

 Stage T N M